 Access GAEZ data

 To begin your analysis, you'll create an ArcGIS Pro project and add the GAEZ image service to your map.
 Once on the map, you'll filter the data using a definition query to display information for the selected crop, water supply type, and time period.
-For this first module, you'll display wheat that's been irrigated for the year 2010.
+Then you'll display wheat that's been irrigated for the year 2010.

 Create a project